-2. Rent Reductions
+2. Rent Reductions and Future Rent Control

-The Government has re-confirmed that social housing rents across England will reduce by 1% a year for four years from April 2016.
+The Government has re-confirmed its previous announcement that social housing rents across England will reduce by 1% a year for four years until 2020.
 This will apply to both social and Affordable Rents.
-Such a rent reduction will impact on income streams, and cash flow over the plan period.
-Given this, the financial projections included in this plan have been remodelled to take this into account.
+Such a rent reduction will therefore continue to impact on income streams, and cash flow during the plan period.

+Given this, the financial projections included in this plan have been modelled to take this into account.
 These continue to show surpluses being created and financial covenants being achieved.

-The rent reduction arrangements proposed by Government have indicated a return to CPI +1% in 2020/21.
-However, the Association has taken a cautious approach to its financial planning and based its projections for the final year on a "no increase" scenario.
+The rent reduction arrangements proposed by Government initially indicated a return to CPI +1% in 2020/21.
+However, the Association has taken a cautious approach to its financial planning and based its projections for the post 2020 period on a "no increase" scenario.
 In practical terms, close financial management will be required over the plan period to ensure this position is maintained, and the financial projections will be subject to stress testing moving forward.